Tenerife Carnival 2025

 Main Carnival Events

 The Carnival opens with the Pregon ceremony.
-The host introduces everyone to the program of events, after which the Murgas and Comparsas – local music and dance groups – perform.
-They sing couplets and songs dedicated to current events.
+The host introduces the event program to all gathered, after which Murgas and Comparsas — local music and dance groups — perform.
+They sing verses and songs dedicated to current events.

 DSC06637

-The first ceremonial event is the Election of the Queen (Gala Reina).
-The contestants for this role appear before the jury in incredible outfits.
-Meters of fabric, tons of feathers, kilograms of sequins and rhinestones go into making the carnival dresses.
-We didn’t attend this event, but we saw some of the queens at the parade, here are some photos.
+The first grand event is the selection of the Queen (Gala Reina).
+Contestants for this role appear before the jury in incredible outfits.
+Meters of fabric, numerous feathers, kilograms of sequins and rhinestones go into making these carnival dresses.
+We didn’t attend this event, but we saw some queens at the parade, I’m attaching photos.

 DSC00896

-The jury is made up of celebrities, both local and visiting.
-The girls must be beautiful and resilient – it’s not easy to move across the stage when your outfit weighs dozens of kilos.
-The newly elected queen takes the honored place.
+The jury consists of celebrities, both local and visiting.
+The girls must be beautiful and resilient — it’s not easy to move around the stage when your outfit weighs dozens of kilos.
+The newly elected queen takes the place of honor.

 DSC01518

-Just imagine, a fragile woman dragging behind her an elegantly decorated huge trailer of feathers, sequins, and colorful ribbons.
-At the contest, they do all of this themselves without any helpers.
-But today at the carnival, they were simply loaded together with their dresses into the back of trucks and paraded for the delight of the public.
+Just imagine a delicate woman dragging behind her an elegantly decorated huge trailer made of feathers, rhinestones, and colorful ribbons.
+At the contest, they do all this by themselves without helpers.
+But today at the carnival, they were simply loaded along with their dresses into truck beds and driven around to the delight of the public.

 DSC01443

-There is also a contest among children.
-Look at the children’s carnival queen.
+There’s also a contest among children.
+Take a look at the child queen of the carnival.
 Lena didn’t immediately recognize her as a girl.
-She says she looks like she’s 30…
+She says she looks about 30 years old…

 DSC01113

-The first parade of the carnival is called the Cabalgata Anunciadora.
-For more than four hours, a procession announcing the opening of the main festivities walks through the streets of the island’s capital.
-After that, a series of performances, parades, and contests begins.
+The first carnival procession is called Cabalgata Anunciadora.
+For more than four hours, a procession moves through the streets of the island’s capital, announcing the opening of the main celebrations.
+After this, a series of performances, parades, and contests begins.

 DSC01383

-These include: Drag Queen – a parade of transvestites in elegant dresses and high-platform shoes.
-Mogollones – free open-air concerts, a parade of vintage cars, the election of the children’s mini-carnival queen, and much more.
+These include: Drag Queen — a procession of transvestites in elegant dresses and high platform shoes.
+Mogollones — free open-air concerts, a parade of vintage cars, selection of the queen of the children’s mini-carnival, and much more.

 DSC00815

-The highlight of the celebration is the Gran Coso parade.
-It takes place on Shrove Tuesday and becomes the apex of the festivities.
-Hundreds of thousands of participants take part in the mass procession.
-It lasts for many hours – the streets are filled with a costumed crowd moving to the fiery rhythms of Latin music.
+The culmination of the festival is the Gran Coso parade.
+It takes place on Shrove Tuesday and becomes the apex of the celebrations.
+Hundreds of thousands of participants join this mass procession.
+It lasts for many hours — the streets are filled with a dressed-up crowd moving to the fiery rhythms of Latin music.
 Everyone dances!
-The street dances are accompanied by loud music and the explosions of firecrackers.
-The crowded event is illuminated by fireworks and only subsides towards morning.
-That’s what I’m talking about today.
+Street dancing is accompanied by loud music and explosions of firecrackers.
+The crowded event is illuminated by fireworks and only quiets down by morning.
+This is exactly what I’m telling you about today.

 DSC00823

-Folklore ensembles, dance and music groups perform, and theater troupes give gala performances.
-Companies and businesses operating on the island are sure to send their representatives to the celebration.
-All those wishing to take part, regardless of age, gender, or status, join in the merry costumed processions.
+Folk ensembles, dance and music groups perform, and theatrical troupes give gala performances.
+Companies and businesses operating on the island always send their representatives to the festival.
+Everyone who wants to participate in the cheerful costumed processions is welcome, regardless of age, gender, or status.

 DSC00818